kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 A company has developed an eCommerce web application in AWS.
 What should they do to ensure that the application has the highest level of availability?

-<br>&nbsp;&nbsp;&nbsp;&nbsp;A. Deploy the application across multiple Availability Zones and Edge locations.
+&nbsp;&nbsp;&nbsp;&nbsp;A. Deploy the application across multiple Availability Zones and Edge locations.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;B. Deploy the application across multiple Availability Zones and subnets.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;C. Deploy the application across multiple Regions and Availability Zones.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;D. Deploy the application across multiple VPC’s and subnets.